 - EN 311 Genre Studies

 - EN 313 Drama

 - EN 315 Poetry

 - EN 317 Narrative

-- EN 319 Themes OR
+- EN 319 Themes

+- OR

 - Additional 400-level authors seminar

-- ED 105 Foundations of Teaching and Learning - ED 151 Early Adolescent/Adolescent Development - ED 161 Integrated Technology I - SED 222 Foundations of Inclusive Education (MSE 522) - ED 305 Methods of Secondary Education - ED 341 ELL: Linguistic and Cultural Diversity in the Classroom - ED 470 Professional Internship - ED 497 Senior Seminar for Secondary Education - Two English courses for Education certification, one literature and one writing (EN 100 or EN 150) - Two Math courses for Education certification
+- ED 105 Foundations of Teaching and Learning - ED 151 Early Adolescent/Adolescent Development - ED 161 Integrated Technology I - SED 212 Learning Environment and Social Interaction in Inclusive Settings (MSE 512) - SED 222 Foundations of Inclusive Education (MSE 522)

+- ED 305 Methods of Secondary Education - ED 341 ELL: Linguistic and Cultural Diversity in the Classroom - ED 470 Professional Internship - ED 497 Senior Seminar for Secondary Education - Two English courses for Education certification, one literature and one writing (EN 100 or EN 150) - Two Math courses for Education certification

-Note: It is strongly recommended that courses be chosen to fulfill both core and major requirements.
+It is strongly recommended that courses be chosen to fulfill both core and major requirements.
 Please see the Education Department Handbook for the formal acceptance guidelines of the department.